 Lastly, a set of FAQ’s can be found at the bottom of the page (spoken in the prospects’ language, too: “so what’s the catch?”) which overcome common objections from the average buyer.
 One final image and cooperative CTA gives visitors another chance to convert.
 However, a few outbound links in the footer could ruin that chance by giving them somewhere to escape.

-There’s not much to this landing page from Birchbox (the image above is the whole page), but that’s not necessarily a bad thing.
+There’s not much to Birchbox’s subscription box post-click landing page (the image above is the whole page), but that’s not necessarily a bad thing.
 Prospects are busy.
 They want to evaluate your product and get on with their lives.
 A minimalistic design is exactly what you’re after.

 However, minimal isn’t easy to do on a post-click landing page.
 The reason is you need to include all the required information to make a decision about clicking the CTA and no less.
 Does this page do that?
 Let’s find out:

 First, the navigation is non-existent, and so are links in the footer.
-That keeps the conversion ratio at 1:1, which is what it should be for post-click landing pages.
+That keeps the conversion ratio at 1:1, which is what it should be for subscription box post-click landing pages.